Local Food Systems: An Overview

 Sale of Milk– In an effort to unify safety standards relating to milk and milk products, the Food and Drug Administration (FDA) has issued a model ordinance known as the Grade “A” Pasteurized Milk Ordinance (Grade “A” PMO).
 The Grade “A” PMO offers model language to assist states and municipalities in initiating and maintaining programs to prevent milk-borne illness.
 The Grade “A” PMO sets sanitation standards for the processing, handling, labeling of Grade “A” milk, and for the inspection of dairy farms and milk plants.
 States are encouraged to adopt the Grade “A” PMO in order to create a unified national system; however, there is no requirement that states do so.
 One area where this issue arises is the sale of raw milk.
 The FDA strongly recommends not selling raw milk, but the states have regulatory authority over raw milk.
 For more information regarding sale of milk and milk products, visit the Food Safety Reading Room.

-Cottage Food Laws – cottage foods are foods made in home kitchens usually only by one person or family.
-Although prior to 2021 most states had cottage food laws, most states amended their cottage foods laws in response to the Covid-19 pandemic in 2021, and the surge of online sales of cottage food products.
+Cottage Food Laws– Cottage foods are foods made in home kitchens usually only by one person or family.
+Although most states had cottage food laws prior to 2021, many states amended their cottage foods laws in response to the Covid-19 pandemic and the surge of online sales of cottage food products.
 When they are put in place by state legislatures, these laws enable state regulators to oversee intrastate cottage food sales.
-The goal of most cottage food laws is to ensure cottage food is safe and properly labeled.
+The goal of most cottage food laws is to ensure that cottage food is safe and properly labeled.
 For more information regarding cottage food laws, visit the Cottage Food Laws State Compilation.

-Food waste – In addition to the transactions between producers and consumers, the food system also includes policies regulating what happens to unsold or uneaten food and food byproducts.
+Food Waste– In addition to the transactions between producers and consumers, the food system also includes policies regulating what happens to unsold or uneaten food and food byproducts.
 Some local municipalities and counties have organic waste and composting ordinances which both producers and consumers should be aware of.
-Some regulations offer benefits to those who opt to compost, while other require citizens to compost.
+Some regulations offer benefits to those who opt to compost, while others require citizens to compost.
 For more information regarding food waste, visit the Environmental Law Reading Room.

 Federal Laws and Regulations